wuzz528/wuzz528.github.io/_posts/2017-08-04-Hadoop-Cluster-Configuration.markdown

 * Add HADOOP_HOME, and add $HADOOP_HOME/sbin, $HADOOP_HOME/bin into PATH in master server
 * Copy the configured hadoop directory into all slaves
   `scp -r $HADOOP_HOME hadoop@slave`

+  > Put $HADOOP_HOME at same location on all slaves, and run `sudo chown -R hadoop:hadoop $HADOOP_HOME` on all slaves if needed

 ## Start & Stop Hadoop